‘Marvel’s Avengers’ “a disappointing outcome” reveals Square Enix President

-Square Enix president Yosuke Matsuda has revealed that Marvel’s Avengers has “not proven as successful as we would have like” in a new annual report.
+Square Enix president Yosuke Matsuda has revealed that Marvel’s Avengers has “not proven as successful as we would have liked” in a new annual report.

 The report, which also revealed that Final Fantasy VII Remake has been a huge success for the legendary Japanese publisher acknowledges the shortcomings of the superhero title.